-EuroCert registers only this data which is needed to issue a certificate of a given type as well as detailed attributes of the subscriber, including number(s) and expiry date of an ID card/passport.
+EuroCert registers only this data which is needed to issue a certificate of a given type as well as detailed attributes of the subscriber, including the date and place of birth, the type, expiry date and the reference number of the identity document presented.

-Subscriber are obliged to provide their mail address, in particular e-mail.
+Subscribers are obliged to provide their contact address, in particular e-mail.